Puppet People

 Puppet People combined pre-taped comedy sketches with a cast of full-size figures.
 These sketches were played into a game show with children answering questions based on the sketches.

+Before the show the studio audience was given kazoos and they played the theme song which ended with “Puppet People.
+Puppet People.
+Puppet People.
+Yeah!”
+A boy contestant was always matched with a girl contestant.

 The series was the first production for the producer/director Sidney M. Cohen.

 The Lester puppet once appeared on an episode of The Love Boat.